statistics-exercises/t-tests-12/README.md

 __As in the previous exercise, you need to complete the following functions to pass this final task__:

-1. `testStatisti`c - this function takes two  NumPy arrays in input:  `data1` that contains the samples from the first distribution and `data2` contains the samples from the second distribution.
+1. `testStatistic` - this function takes two  NumPy arrays in input:  `data1` that contains the samples from the first distribution and `data2` contains the samples from the second distribution.
 This function should return the test statistic that was introduced in the previous task.
 2. `pvalue` - this function takes two  NumPy arrays in input:  `data1` that contains the samples from the first distribution and `data2` contains the samples from the second distribution.
 To complete the task you must use the value of the `testStatistic` to calculate the __p-value__.
 The p-value should then be returned.